jreyesr/zerosmq/docs/_build/html/_sources/utilities.rst.txt

   It is described :ref:`here<graphing-nodes>`.
 * There is also a plotting utility which can show a graph of any topic or set of topics, in real time.
   It is described :ref:`here<plotting-data>`.
+* ZeROSMQ can record all data published to it, and replay it later.
+This allows for simpler debugging, and also aids with data processing, since it can be done after the data is collected.
+This functionality is described :ref:`here<recording-and-replaying-data>`.

 .. toctree::
    :maxdepth: 1